NativeScript/docs-v7/docs/start/ns-setup-linux.md

 This page contains a list of all system requirements needed to build and run NativeScript apps on Linux, as well as a guided walkthrough for getting these requirements in place.

 > **NOTE**: On Linux systems you can only use the NativeScript CLI to develop Android apps.
 This is because the NativeScript CLI uses Xcode to build iOS apps, which is only available on the macOS operating system.
-If you’re interested in building iOS apps on Linux, you may want to try out the public preview of [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick).
-NativeScript Sidekick provides robust tooling for NativeScript apps, including a service that performs iOS and Android builds in the cloud, removing the need to complete these system requirements, and allowing you to build for iOS on Linux.

 ## System Requirements

-* Ubuntu 14.04 LTS
+* Ubuntu 16.04 LTS
-* The latest stable official release of Node.js (LTS) [10.x](https://nodejs.org/dist/latest-v10.x/)
+* The latest stable official release of Node.js (LTS) [12.x](https://nodejs.org/dist/latest-v12.x/)
 * G++ compiler
 * JDK 8
 * Android SDK